Transport evidence of surface states in magnetic topological insulator MnBi2Te4

 Since the carrier density of a 91~nm thick nanostructure is likely to be dominated by the bulk, we calculate the bulk carrier density as the total carrier density extracted from high-field Hall slope: $n_{\mathrm{3D}}^{\mathrm{Hall}} = 6.7 \times 10^{19}$~cm$^{-3}$.
 In the 3-bulk-band model, this corresponds to a bulk Fermi level about 317~meV above the bottom of the conduction band CB1 (see Supplementary Information).
 The bulk chemical potential is therefore pinned at the bottom of the very heavy third conduction band CB3.
 While using a more exact model based on integrated density of states from DFT would change the exact value of the calculated bulk chemical potential, we argue that given the very large carrier density measured, the main result of the model - the very large bulk chemical potential - would not change qualitatively.

-According to ARPES measurements on \MBTT, the Dirac point lies about 100~meV below the bottom of the lowest conduction band CB1,\cite{Li2019f,Hao2019,Estyunin2020}, which, together with the $E_\mathrm{F}$ of 255~meV above the Dirac point as calculated above, results in an upward band bending of more than 150~meV between bulk (CB1 minimum at 317~meV) and surface (CB1 minimum at 155~meV).
+We now model the chemical potential at the surface using the charge carrier density extracted from the SdH oscillations.
+As calculated above, the chemical potential of the surface lies 255 meV above the Dirac point.
+Using a separation of 100meV between the Dirac point and the lowest conduction band CB1 from the literature (as determined for instance by ARPES, see \cite{Li2019f,Hao2019,Estyunin2020}), this imposes the position of the bulk band at the surface 155meV below the Fermi energy.
+As can be seen in Fig. \ref{Fig:theta-dep}, this results in an upward band bending of more than 150 meV between bulk and surface.
 This upward band bending is a common situation in heavily doped 3DTI \cite{Veyrat2015}, where topological surface states are filled by charge transfer from heavily doped bulk bands, resulting in a lower doping of the bulk band close to the topological surface over the length-scale of the Thomas-Fermi screening length.
 It is, however, interesting to notice that, given the important band bending between TSS and bulk states, surface-sensitive techniques such as ARPES measurements would significantly underestimate the bulk chemical potential, and in particular the filling of the third conduction band CB3.
 Given the large effective mass of CB3, the bulk chemical potential will efficiently be pinned at the bottom of CB3 for carrier densities larger than $\sim 5\times 10^{19} \text{cm}^{-3}$.

 We can further check the self-consistency of our model by calculating the effective mass expected for such topological surface states with such a Fermi energy.
 Using $m^* = E_\mathrm{F} / v_\mathrm{F}^2$, we obtain $m^* = 0.148 m_\mathrm{e}$, which is very close to the value extracted from the SdHO temperature dependence.
 This further confirms the 2D character of our SdHO.
 For TSS, the electronic mean free path is $l_\mathrm{e} = \mu \, m^* \, v_\mathrm{F}/e = \mu \, E_\mathrm{F} \, / \, e \, v_\mathrm{F}$.
 Considering the quantum mobility $\mu = 1/(40\, \text{T}) = 250 \, \text{cm}^{2}/\text{V.s} $ from the SdHO onset, this gives a lower estimate of the electronic mean free path $l_\mathrm{e} \simeq 11 \, \text{nm}$.
 This is lower than the value measured in non-magnetic TIs like Bi$_2$Se$_3$ (21nm, \cite{Dufouleur2016}), which is consistent with the higher doping level of \MBT as well as with the stronger chemical disorder, as due to cation intermixing.